Aries (constellation): History and mythology

 Aries was not fully accepted as a constellation until classical times.
 In Hellenistic astrology, the constellation of Aries is associated with the golden ram of Greek mythology that rescued Phrixus and Helle on orders from Hermes, taking Phrixus to the land of Colchis.
 Phrixus and Helle were the son and daughter of King Athamas and his first wife Nephele.
 The king's second wife, Ino, was jealous and wished to kill his children.
-To accomplish this, she induced famine in Boeotia, then falsified a message from the Oracle of Delphi that said Phrixos must be sacrificed to end the famine.
+To accomplish this, she induced famine in Boeotia, then falsified a message from the Oracle of Delphi that said Phrixus must be sacrificed to end the famine.
 Athamas was about to sacrifice his son atop Mount Laphystium when Aries, sent by Nephele, arrived.
 Helle fell off of Aries's back in flight and drowned in the Dardanelles, also called the Hellespont in her honour.

 Historically, Aries has been depicted as a crouched, wingless ram with its head turned towards Taurus.
 Ptolemy asserted in his Almagest that Hipparchus depicted Alpha Arietis as the ram's muzzle, though Ptolemy did not include it in his constellation figure.
 Instead, it was listed as an "unformed star", and denoted as "the star over the head".
 John Flamsteed, in his Atlas Coelestis, followed Ptolemy's description by mapping it above the figure's head.
 Flamsteed followed the general convention of maps by depicting Aries lying down.
 Astrologically, Aries has been associated with the head and its humors.
 It was strongly associated with Mars, both the planet and the god.
 It was considered to govern Western Europe and Syria and to indicate a strong temper in a person.

 The First Point of Aries, the location of the vernal equinox, is named for the constellation.
 This is because the Sun crossed the celestial equator from south to north in Aries more than two millennia ago.
 Hipparchus defined it in 130 BC. as a point south of Gamma Arietis.
 Because of the precession of the equinoxes, the First Point of Aries has since moved into Pisces and will move into Aquarius by around 2600 AD.
 The Sun now appears in Aries from late April through mid-May, though the constellation is still associated with the beginning of spring.